|

 U-boat Enigma

-M3 and was used exclusively by the U-boat division
+M3 and was used by the U-boat division

-Below is the wiring for each wheel, the ETW and all known
+Below is the wiring for each rotor, the ETW and all known

 UKWs.
 UKW-B was the standard reflector throughout the war and